Spay And Neuter Discount Vouchers

 If you are a Veterinary Clinic in Orange County and are interested in partnering with OC Animal Allies to help grow our Spay & Neuter programs, we’d love to hear from you.
 Please contact us at (714) 964-4445 or email us at Info@OCAnimalAllies.org

 Due to the overwhelming demand for affordable spay / neuter options, and numerous veterinary clinic limits and reductions due to the COVID-19 Pandemic, we have already reached our limit of applications.
-We are currently out of vouchers for September and have already begun our waiting list for October.
+We are currently out of vouchers for November and will not be able to provide any more until December.

 In the meantime, you may try contacting these other animal welfare organizations in the area that also have a voucher program.